gruquilla/prime-guess-r/README.md

 - [Limitations and planned developments](#limitations-and-planned-developments)

 ## What is Prime Guess-R?
-Prime Guess-R is a small research/teaching side-project built with Python and `ipywidgets` that turns the memorization of primes from 1 to 100 into a timed guessing game.<br />
+Prime Guess-R is a small research/teaching side-project built with Python and `ipywidgets` that turns the memorisation of primes from 1 to 100 into a timed guessing game.<br />
 The main challenge was to make prime recognition fast and intuitive rather than purely rote, by grouping the primes into four color-coded "batches" that each follow a distinct digit pattern.
 Instead of memorizing 25 numbers in one block, the learner progresses batch by batch, reinforcing each pattern with dedicated practice before mixing everything together in Global Mode.<br />
 <br />
 The main features include: <br />